johnwcowan/r7rs-work/Srfi122Guide.md

 ## Array transformations

-An array transformation is a procedure that takes an array and returns another array with a different interval but the same array elements (though some of them may not be visible in the new array).
+An array transformation is a procedure that takes an array and returns another array, perhaps with a different interval but the same array elements (though some of them may not be visible in the new array).
 Any mutation of one array is also a mutation of the other.